Strategic Defence of the Parity Accord

 Phase Two introduces the concept of a proposed national emblem intended to reflect the Parity Accord’s core principles of parity, inclusion, and peaceful coexistence.

-For reasons of constitutional integrity, intellectual-property protection, and respect for the symbolic function itself, detailed design materials and formal explanatory documentation remain restricted until that stage is reached.
+For reasons of constitutional integrity, design integrity, and respect for the symbolic function itself, detailed design materials and formal explanatory documentation remain restricted until that stage is reached.

 This staged approach safeguards both the coherence of the model and the civic purpose of the symbol.
 When disclosed, it shall represent balance rather than victory, inclusion rather than conquest, and peace rather than transition.